 No real wizards

-Had the Grand Imperial Wizards of the Ku Klux Klan devised a plot to leave a deadly legacy to do the maximum possible damage to black people, they could not have concocted a more diabolical plot.
+Had the Grand Imperial Wizards of the Ku Klux Klan schemed to leave a deadly legacy to do the maximum possible damage to black people, they could not have concocted a more diabolical plot.

-With the proceeds from dogfighting in decline for generations, there was no longer any reason to keep it as an exclusive franchise, while unleashing pit bulls amid crowded housing projects and multi-family small framehouses full of little kids was a surefire way to kill and maim many more children, faster, than the Birmingham Bomber (who killed four black schoolgirls in 1963) ever dreamed of.
+With the proceeds from dogfighting in decline for generations, there was no longer any reason to keep it as an exclusive franchise, while unleashing pit bulls amid crowded housing projects and multi-family small framehouses full of small children was a surefire way to kill and maim many more of those children, faster, than the Birmingham Bomber (who killed four black schoolgirls in 1963) ever dreamed of.

 Lloyd Tait, VMD

-Reviewing the original edition of Shelter Medicine for Veterinarians & Staff in August 2004, I noticed immediately and approvingly that it was “dedicated to Lloyd Tait, VMD.”
+Reviewing the original edition of Shelter Medicine for Veterinarians & Staff in August 2004, ANIMALS 24-7 noticed immediately and approvingly that it was “dedicated to Lloyd Tait, VMD.”

-Tait, who in 1968 became the ASPCA’s first director of shelter medicine, “was everything one could imagine in a friend and mentor,” recalled Shelter Medicine for Veterinarians & Staff editors Lila Miller and Stephen Zawistowski.
+Tait, who in 1968 became the American SPCA’s first director of shelter medicine, “was everything one could imagine in a friend and mentor,” recalled Shelter Medicine for Veterinarians & Staff editors Lila Miller and Stephen Zawistowski.

 “Irascible, supportive, quixotic, and fiercely dedicated to animal welfare,’ Miller and Zawistowski wrote, “he laid the early foundation for the formal practice of veterinary medicine in the ASPCA shelters.”